 Yeast infections, also called vaginal yeast infections and candidiasis, are the most common type of vaginal infection.
 Yeast infections occur when a fungus called Candida albicans, which is normally present in the vagina, overgrows and causes an allergic reaction.
-Yeast infection usually is not considered to be a sexually transmitted disease (STD); however, yeast infection symptoms are similar to those caused by sexually transmitted infections (STIs), such as bacterial vaginosis (BV), and the condition can be passed between sexual partners.
+Yeast infection usually is not considered to be a sexually transmitted disease (STD); however, symptoms are similar to those caused by sexually transmitted infections (STIs), such as bacterial vaginosis (BV), and the condition can be passed between sexual partners.

 Symptoms of yeast infection include severe vaginal itching and redness, pain during urination and intercourse, and thick, cottage cheese-like vaginal discharge.
 Male yeast infections often do not cause symptoms.
 Yeast infection treatment involves antifungal medications that are administered orally, topically, or inserted as suppositories.